WinVector/Examples/TimeSeries/ts_example.md

 system.

 Frankly ARIMAX/SARIMAX appears to be a false path for business modelers.
-Major references such as *Time Series Analysis* and *System
-Identification: Theory for the User*, don’t stop at or centralize on this terminology.
-Instead transfer function methods and other more further developed systems are studied.
+Time series research didn’t actually stop at or actually consolidate on this terminology.
+Instead, transfer function methods and other more further developed systems are studied.
 Roughly: the scientific community is well served by ARIMAX.
 The research community moved on from ARIMAX.
 And, the business community *wishes* ARIMAX was in fact the dominant